tomc0sm/PowH/README.md

 MITRE | ATT&CK : https://attack.mitre.org/techniques/T1546/010/

  Adversaries may establish persistence and/or elevate privileges by executing malicious content triggered by AppInit DLLs loaded into processes.
-Dynamic-link libraries (DLLs) that are specified in the AppInit_DLLs are loaded by user32.dll into every process that loads user32.dll
+Dynamic-link libraries (DLLs) that are specified in the AppInit_DLLs are loaded by user32.dll into every process that loads user32.dll.

+ This is done by adding the Registry keys :

+ - HKEY_LOCAL_MACHINE\Software\Microsoft\Windows NT\CurrentVersion\Windows
+ - HKEY_LOCAL_MACHINE\Software\Wow6432Node\Microsoft\Windows NT\CurrentVersion\Windows

 Output fields: